molgenis/VaSeBuilder/docs/output_formats.md

 ### Donor alignment files
 A list of paths to donor alignment (BAM/CRAM) files used in building the variant contexts.
-A list could be:<br />
+A list could be:
+<br /><br />
 _/path/to/donor1.bam<br />
 /path/to/donor2.cram<br />
 /path/to/donor3.bam_